HUMIDORS

 Common VOC Examples and Their Sources

-man lighting a cigar
+a man lighting a cigar smoke

 VOC Examples